gear-foundation/gear-wiki/docs/developing-contracts/rent-system.md

 Yes.
 Since the blockchain stores all states for the entire history, you can restore the program's state to the previous block before it was deleted.

-## Why does gear use the program rent system?
+## Why does Gear use the program rent system?

 - Optimization and efficient resource usage
 - Stimulating utility token usage